 It snapped back into pop mode with the wonderful Italo groove of ‘Killer Boots’.
 The glitzy ‘Radiate’ received some extra six string bite while ‘Catchy Monkey’ displayed an impressive blend of pop, rock, synth and funky disco.
 Previous single ‘Living The Dream’ even came over like a great ABBA meets DURAN DURAN hybrid and possessed an energy that wasn’t apparent in the studio version.
 With Annelies making a great, charismatic front woman, KOVAK are definitely a name to look out for in the future.

-Tonight saw Geoff Pinckney and Pete Steer initiate new bassist Michael Steer into the fold and premiere two new songs from their just released ‘Another Day’ EP.
+Tonight saw the pair initiate new bassist into the fold and premiere the two new songs from their just released ‘Another Day’ EP.

 The title track hinted towards a maturer, almost American FM rock friendly direction while ‘A New Foundation’ took a few risks and even dared to go a bit dubstep.
 The neo-NEW ORDER ‘Elusive’ had people dancing while crowd pleasers ‘Submission’ and ‘Higher Ground’ kept the momentum going.
 However, their best song ‘What Do You Want?’ was sadly missing from the short, but well performed set.